Liberia hunts escaped Ebola victims as WHO calls for controls

 The World Food Programme has said it would step up food shipments to some 1 million people at risk of hunger after roadblocks and quarantine measures were imposed in remote border area between Guinea, Sierra Leone and Liberia.

-A team of 11 Ugandan healthcare workers have also opened a treatment centre in the JFK hospital in Monrovia with 34 beds in a ward usually used for cholera treatment, the minister said.
+A team of 11 Ugandan healthcare workers have also opened a treatment center in the JFK hospital in Monrovia with 34 beds in a ward usually used for cholera treatment, the minister said.

 SIGNS OF IMPROVEMENT